-Although the exact cause of SAD is unknown, research indicates that the lack of sunshine during the dark days of winter causes the following:
+Although the exact cause of SAD is unknown, research indicates that the lack of sunshine during the dark days of winter can cause:

-- Interfere with our natural circadian rhythms: Our body is designed to awaken when the sun goes up and to go to sleep when the sun goes down.
+- Interference with circadian rhythms: Our body is designed to awaken when the sun goes up and to go to sleep when the sun goes down.
 The short days of winter interfere with these patterns, which appears to decrease the production of Serotonin, a “feel good” hormone.

 - Reduced Melatonin levels: Decreased sunlight exposure seems to reduce the production of Melatonin in the brain.
 This can, in turn, lead to depression and sleep problems.

 - Decreased physical activity: Most people aren’t as active in the winter as they are in the summer.
 Because exercise increases serotonin levels, a decrease in physical activity can negatively impact mood.